hubmannj/NWTK-Cheatsheet/Cisco.md

 ```
 ### Portfast
 Portfast is used to skip the states from Blocking to Forwarding.
 This need 50 seconds.
-With Portfasrt, the Port is instant up in FW.
-Be sure, that Portfast will only be configured on Access Ports.
-You need to secure this Port so Hackers cant spam BPDU´s in your Network to make DOS Attacks.
+With portfast, the port is instant up in FW.
+Be sure, that portfast will only be configured on Access-Ports.
+You need to secure this port so hackers cant spam BPDU´s in your network to make DOS-attacks.

 Switch(config)#
 ```bash